FAQ: Credit Card Points and Miles for Beginners (How to Travel for Free)

 WHAT IS THE SECOND CARD I SHOULD GET?

-If you do qualify for business cards, start with one of the Chase business cards.
-These cards have great welcome offers.
+Strategy continued: If you qualify for business cards, start with one of the Chase business cards.
+These cards generally have higher welcome offers (but higher minimum spends too).
 The points can be combined with your Chase Sapphire points from above.
 There are three Chase business cards I recommend.

 WHAT ABOUT THE ANNUAL FEES?

-Annual fees are a big roadblock for many people.
-Many just don’t want to pay an annual fee on multiple cards.
-For me, it’s a small price to pay for a huge travel reward.
+Annual fees scare a lot of beginners, but here’s the reality: the travel perks usually outweigh the cost.
 Before you cross a credit card off of your list, make sure that you factor in the card perks, benefits and statement credits first.

 Here are a few examples of cards that I’m happy to pay the annual fee for: